core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".

 * 'expiration-date': An optional field used to indicate the expiration date of the topic.
 It encodes the expiration date as a CBOR text string.
-The value should be a date string as defined in 3.4.1. {{RFC8949}} (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
+The value should be a date string as defined in {{Section 3.4.1 of RFC8949@STD94}} (e.g., the CBOR encoded version of "2023-03-31T23:59:59Z").
 If this field is not present, the topic will not expire automatically.

 * 'max-subscribers': An optional field used to indicate the maximum number of simultaneous subscribers allowed for the topic.
 It encodes the maximum number as an unsigned CBOR integer.
 If this field is not present or if the field is empty, then there is no limit to the number of simultaneous subscribers allowed.
 The broker can use this field to limit the number of subscribers for the topic.

-* 'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see Section {{unsubscribe}}).
+* 'observer-check': An optional field that controls the maximum number of seconds between two consecutive Observe notifications sent as Confirmable messages to each topic subscriber (see {{unsubscribe}}).
 Encoded as a CBOR unsigned integer greater than 0, it ensures subscribers who have lost interest and silently forgotten the observation do not remain indefinitely on the server's observer list.
 If another CoAP server hosts the topic-data resource, that server is responsible for applying the observer-check value.
 The default value for this field is 86400, as defined in {{RFC7641}}, which corresponds to 24 hours.

 * 'topic-history': An optional field used to indicate how many previous resource representations the broker shall store for a topic.
 Encoded as an unsigned CBOR integer, it defines a counter representing the number of historical resource states the broker retains.
 This enables subscribers to retrieve past states of the topic data when necessary, useful in scenarios where historical context is required (e.g., for data analytics or auditing).
 If this field is not present, no historical data will be stored.